 Dr. Lynch's research and teaching passions include examining the dynamics of work and cultural values (with a focus on technology, aging, and gender) as well as the culture and political economy of manufacturing and technology.
 Dr. Lynch is committed to understanding social behavior in global contexts and is devoted to encouraging students to use qualitative methods to think critically about the world around them.
 She strives to expose engineering students to critical and ethical analysis and identification of the needs and opportunities in our aging world.
 One outlet for these efforts is her interdisciplinary service-learning course “Engineering For Humanity.”

-Dr. Lynch is currently working on a book project focusing on a 150-year-old New England textile factory, in which she examines questions of outsourcing, precarious labor, technology, gender, and business competition.
+• 3) a book project focusing on a 150-year-old New England textile factory, in which she examines questions of outsourcing, precarious labor, technology, gender, and business competition.